 Japanese Pavilion Chicago World’s Fair 1893

 From this pavilion, the Arts and Crafts style they executed so beautifully was born.
 It was in Pasadena that the Green Brothers emerged, and their work informed the American Craftsman movement.
-They worked with Gustav Stickley of New York’s The Craftsman magazine, and the Roycroft Movement, the community of artists which shaped the Arts and Crafts movement.
+They worked with Gustav Stickley of New York’s The Craftsman magazine, and the Roycroft Movement, the community of artists which invigorated the Arts and Crafts movement.

 An interview with Henry Green ignited a lifelong passion for Architecture in a young Calvin C. Straub (1920-1998), later professor of Architecture at USC & ASU he became an American architect who would help shape Southern California’s modernist architectural style.
 This style, tied to an ancient tradition but not a western one, still informs most residential and and some commercial design today.